 Tax Law Changes for IRA’s that Impact Retirees

-As 2019 came to a close, the President signed into law a sweeping series of changes that will affect how we save for retirement as well as the distribution of IRA proceeds.
+As 2019 came to a close, the president signed into law a sweeping series of changes that will affect how we save for retirement as well as the distribution of IRA proceeds.
 The new law is officially entitled the Setting Every Community Up for Retirement Enhancement Act, but it is more commonly known as the SECURE Act.
 This new law includes both welcome changes as well as some controversial elements.
-As I said, the changes brought about by the SECURE Act were sweeping, I am only going to highlight those changes that impact the retiree.
+As I said, the changes brought about by the SECURE Act were sweeping, but I am only going to highlight those changes that impact the retiree.

 While there are exceptions for spouses, minor children (until they reach the age of majority), disabled individuals, the chronically ill, and those within 10 years of age of the decedent, the new law requires that you withdraw the assets from an inherited IRA account within 10 years if the decedent passed away after December 31, 2019.
 There are no changes to inherited IRA accounts for those who died prior to 2020.